areedv/narvan/workspace/narvan/README.md

 python -c "import tensorflow as tf;print(tf.reduce_sum(tf.random.normal([1000, 1000])))"
 ```

-If GPU is available now is the time to set it up, see https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html#tf-install
+If GPU is available now is the time to set it up, see [here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html#tf-install).

-Install protobuf from https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html#tf-install unpack and define protobuf/bin directory in PATH env var
+Install protobuf by first downloading the [appropriate zipfile ](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html#tf-install), unpack it and define the `protobuf/bin` directory in the PATH environment variable.

 In a new terminal, compile protobuf:
 ```bash